Skip to contents

 Solve a planning problem stored in a Problem object.

 This is the main execution step of the multiscape workflow.
-It reads the problem specification stored in a Problem object, builds the corresponding optimization model when needed, applies the configured solver settings, and returns either a solution-class or a solutionset-class depending on whether the workflow is single-objective or multi-objective.
+It reads the problem specification stored in a Problem object, builds the corresponding optimization model when needed, applies the configured solver settings, and returns a solutionset-class object.

 Usage